-This regulatory requirement is not to be confused with ISO21434, which is the new joint standard between ISO/SAE regarding vehicle cybersecurity, the two are not mutually exclusive.
+This regulatory requirement is not to be confused with ISO21434, which is the new joint standard between ISO/SAE regarding vehicle cybersecurity.
+The two are not mutually exclusive though they are similar in some ways.

 Annex 5 is perhaps the best representation of what is to be expected.
 Although it is incomplete and cannot be applied to every system, it is a comprehensive list of things to be taken into account when designing or changing any system.
 What this effectively means is that the OEM and every automotive supplier must conduct and produce evidence for an assessment and its conclusions for their scope of work.
 The OEM must compile all the information, conduct an assessment of its own, and undergo an evaluation by a body of authority.